anthonycoffey/property-manager-pro/memory-bank/progress.md

 ## 1. Current Status: RBAC & Firestore Implementation (As of 2025-05-23)

-The project has recently completed the "Admin Property Manager Management Panel Overhaul" (Step 4 of `docs/04-admin-pm-management-plan.md`), enhancing admin capabilities for managing property managers and invitations within an organizational context.
+The project has recently completed the implementation of the Admin Organization Management Panel and a significant refactoring of all Firebase Cloud Functions.

-*   **Date of this update:** 2025-05-24
+*   **Date of this update:** 2025-05-24 (Updated)

 ## 2. What Works / Completed